moeezshakir/First_PHP_project/README.md

 # First_PHP_project (CycleMart)
-now create three database using MySQL of xampp Database no.1 with name of 'contactForm' and create table 'contact' with columns (name,	email, gender,	city,	subject, message).
+Now create three database using MySQL of xampp.
+Database no.1 with name of 'contactForm' and create table 'contact' with columns (name,	email, gender,	city,	subject, message).

 Database no.2 with name of 'Logind' and create table 'logint' with columns (username, email, password).